MichelGrimaldi/ElectricShocker/README.md

-**The mechanical housing consists of 4 parts :** the main body containning the battery and the high voltage module
+**The mechanical housing consists of 4 parts :** the main body containning the battery and the high voltage module 62.9 mm x 32.5 mm x 92 mm
 ![main](images/main.png)
 the top cover on which the electrodes are positioned
 ![top](images/top.png)